radius-project/lab/instructions/05-azure.md

 ## Next steps

-Now that we've taken our application and run it both locally and in Azure, let's explore some other features of Radius.
+Now that we've taken our application and run it both locally and in Azure, let's take a look at one more feature of Radius, where you can use Radius with existing Kubernetes YAML.
+Check [it out here](./06-yaml.md).